Hazammm/SMS/README.md

 # SMS
- A Student Management System (SMS) built using Python for the students to keep records for their academia while up scaling their skills simultaneously during their daily routine.
+ A Student Management System (SMS) built with Python using ML concepts for the students to keep records for their academia while up scaling their skills simultaneously during their daily routine.